OpenFusionProject/OpenFusion/README.md

 If you change `loginInfo.php` or `assetInfo.php`, make sure not to put any newline characters (or any other whitespace) at the end of the file(s).
 Some modern IDEs/text editors do this automatically.
 If all else fails, use Notepad.

+## Compiling

+You have two choices for compiling OpenFusion: the included Makefile and the included CMakeLists file.

+### Makefile

+A detailed compilation guide is available for Windows users in the wiki [using MinGW-w64 and MSYS2](https://github.com/OpenFusionProject/OpenFusion/wiki/Compilation-on-Windows).
+Otherwise, to compile it for the current platform you're on, just run `make` with the correct build tools installed (currently make and clang).

+### CMake

+A detailed guide is available [in the wiki](https://github.com/OpenFusionProject/OpenFusion/wiki/Compilation-with-CMake-or-Visual-Studio) for people using regular old CMake or the version of CMake that comes with Visual Studio. tl;dr: `cmake -B build`

 ## "Gameplay"

 Notice the quotes.
 This is not a full-fledged game that can be played.